andrewhao/shmile.bak/README.md

 ### Deploying/running

 `node app.js`

-Browse to `localhost:3000` in your Web browser.
-This can either be a laptop computer or a camera.
+Browse to `localhost:3000` in a Grade A Web browser (Chrome and Safari latest recommended).
+This can either be a laptop computer or an iPad, if you'd like.

 Note that the `PTPCamera` daemon boots up whenever you plug in your camera.
 Running a `killall PTPCamera` will do the trick.
 Shmile automatically runs this command for you when you boot up.